Sunday, October 31, 2004

 To know himself, what he is capable of and what his weaknesses are and to ensure that on every occasion throughout the course of his life, he does whatever is necessary to ensure that his weaknesses do not result in harm to others.

-This is why, ultimately, I do not like Willy Jeff Clinton.
+This is why, ultimately, I do not think Willy Jeff Clinton should have been President.

 I think he should have known that he was unfit to lead this nation because of his lack of character in a very specific area, but the glowing prize was too valuable to him to have the foresight to see the damage he would do to this nation and the disappointment it would bring to people like myself who at one point in our lives, supported him.